vectos/vectos-site-astro/src/content/blog/wasm.md

 #### Weak points

-- It might break with new versions of Keycloak/SonarQube as the runtime might change, therefore your extension might be incompatible with a new version of Keycloak/SonarQube.
+- It might break with new versions of Keycloak/SonarQube as the runtime might change.
 Aswell if the Java version is upgraded, it would cause the same compatibility issues (Compatibility & Portability)
 - There is no registry in place for Keycloak extensions (Compatibility & Portability)
 - There is no auditing or constraints on the extensions.
 The extension might call malicious services (Security)
 - There is no test kit available which might make testing your extension easier (DX)

 ### Interpreted language
-They are interpreted by the runtime which allows them to call specific APIs or they have unbounded access to certain resources.
-Popular examples of using an interpreted are JavaScript or Lua, but there are also examples of specific DSL's
+An interpreted language is interpreted by the runtime which allows them to call APIs.
+Popular examples of using interpreted languages are JavaScript and Lua.
+However, there are also examples of specific DSLs.

 #### Github

 ![github](/img/blog/wasm/github.png)

-The extensions of Github Actions are written in JavaScript and TypeScript.
+The extensions of Github Actions are written in JavaScript or TypeScript.
 The portability of Github Actions is good.
 There is a marketplace and JavaScript/TypeScript doesn't break as fast as a Java upgrade.

 #### World of Warcraft